fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ---
 ## Introduction

-Generative AI is becoming more and more popular.
-Over the past year, models and products have appeared that allow you to generate texts, images, and audio.
-In this article, we will consider how to make the interaction between [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) and [OpenAI API](https://openai.com/api/).
-We will create an app that will receive a call, get a user response, and send it as a prompt to a generative AI service.
-When we receive the result, we will redirect it to the user using [Vonage Messages API](https://developer.vonage.com/messages/overview).
+Generative AI has gone mainstream..
+Over the past year, models and products like ChatGPT and DALL-E-2 have appeared that allow you to generate texts, images, and audio.
+The creators of ChatGPT and DALL-E-2, OpenAI, have opened up these powerful tools for developers to access and create imaginative new applications.

+In this article, we will first consider how to integrate [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) and [OpenAI API](https://openai.com/api/).
+We will create an app that will receive a prompt from a user, via call, call and send it to a generative AI service.
+We will then send the AI’s response to the user using [Vonage Messages API](https://developer.vonage.com/messages/overview).

 The Vonage Messages API allows you to send and receive messages over SMS, MMS, Facebook Messenger, Viber, and WhatsApp!
 Ready to get started?
 Let's dive in!
 Remember to check out the [Messages API documentation](https://developer.vonage.com/messages/overview) for more information.

 ## Prerequisites

-We've already developed a simple Vonage Voice application to receive a call, catch your response, and send it to a 3d party (OpenAI).
+We've already developed a starter Vonage Voice application to receive a call, catch your response, and send it to a 3rd party (OpenAI).
 Users can deploy the App using Github Codespaces.
 Fork [this repository](https://github.com/obvonage/Simple-Vonage-App-With-OpenAI-API).
 Open it in Codespaces by clicking "Create codespace on main"

 ![Create Codespace interface](/content/blog/integrate-simple-vonage-app-with-openai-api/codespaces.png)

-Put related credentials and parameters, and you can run this App as described in this tutorial.

 Besides, users can use their laptop or server to play with the App.
 In this case, make sure you have the following: